 You need to create an e-Registration account through the POEA e-Services Portal.
 After that, you need to complete your profile, upload a profile picture, and a photo of your passport’s bio page.

 Undergo a medical examination at any DOH-accredited clinic for OFWs to get a fit-to-work medical certificate.

 If you’ve already done so as a requirement for processing your work visa or work permit, no need to have another medical exam.
 Simply submit your medical certificate when you apply for an OEC at the POEA office.

 You may schedule your medical exam even before your Phase 1 application at the POEA.
-But make sure not to do it too early so that the certificate (with a three-month validity) is still valid when you submit it during Phase 2.
+But make sure not to do it too early so that the medical certificate (with a three-month validity) is still valid when you submit it during Phase 2.

-3. Pre-Employment Orientation Seminar (PEOS) Certificate.
+3. Pre-Employment Orientation Seminar (PEOS) Certificate

 PEOS is an online seminar that covers everything OFWs should know about working abroad, the different POEA services, and how to avoid illegal recruiters.

 Attend the PEOS Online at home using your laptop or smartphone.
 Simply log in at the PEOS website using your e-Registration Number, last name, and first name.
 After completing the seminar, print a copy of your PEOS Certificate.

 4. Pre-Departure Orientation Seminar (PDOS) Certificate